inkVerb/VIP/501-shell/Lesson-09.md

   - *Only handles login/logout*
   - *Is a little more complicated because it processes the POST for the login `<form>`*
 - *account.php*
-  - *Ready for our new in.login_check and in.footer files*
+  - *Ready for our new in.head and in.footer files*

 ***Note our new file:***